DiamondLightSource/rootfs/docs/rootfs.rst

 `ROOTFS_CONFIG`
     Location of the rootfs configuration file.
 This should define any further overrides needed.
-If no `ROOTFS_CONFIG` is specifed then configuration will be read from a `CONFIG` file in the root directory of the rootfs if present.
+If no `ROOTFS_CONFIG` is specifed then configuration will be read from a `CONFIG.local` file in the root directory of the rootfs if present.

 `TARGET`
-    A default build target can be specified in the `CONFIG` file, but this can be overridden by passing a `TARGET` definition on the command line.
+    A default build target can be specified in the `CONFIG.local` file, but this can be overridden by passing a `TARGET` definition on the command line.
     This can be given in one of two formats:

     `TARGET=`\ *<target-name>*
         If the *<target-name>* is not a path (does not contain a `/` character)